 B) They failed to notify professionals about this change.

 C) ThumbTack also removed the “1/5 professionals contacted” widget on the job request screen (see image below) which used to show the maximum number of professionals allowed to quote.

+This change seems ambiguous to me.
 Are they hoping that those who are still paying-per-bid will not become aware of the large pool involved (15 pros)?
 After all, why would any Pro want to pay for a lead if the chances of a hire were so slim?

 As I mentioned before, professionals still have the option to use the old pay-per-quote system, but the stakes are too high to bid outright and the newer option still leaves us with an unacceptably low chance of hire.

 Instant Mach leaves professionals with little option for those quote categories in which Instant Match is an option: Either spend your money and have a 6% chance (or less, many customers don’t hire on the platform at all) of winning the bid, or turn on Instant Match and join the ranks of mass free-ish bidding on one request in hopes that the customer responds, in which case you will pay roughly 4X the normal bid price.
 In both cases, you have at best a 1/15 chance of getting hired.
 Those aren’t acceptable odds.